khast3x/khast3x.github.io/_posts/2019-05-26-h8mail-release.md

 ---
 layout: post
-title: 'Finally!
-The official h8mail v2 write-up'
+title: 'The official h8mail v2 write-up'
 description: Or how to become a password necromancer with h8mail 💀
 image: /assets/h8mail/cover_writeup.png
 categories: h8mail